Copyright 2006 - 2017

 Establish a search area where you feel you would like to live and which has a reasonable drive time to your work place(s).
 I recommend that you try the drive out in the morning and again at night at least once to see what kinds of traffic patterns you might have to deal with and to get a feel for your potential drive time.
 Here’s a good article to read from the Frontdoor.com that may help you with establishing the criteria for a neighborhood.
 Don’t completely shut out that neighborhood that is just outside of your preferred area, especially if your Realtor feels that it offers everything that you are seeking.

 Create a realistic set of criteria for your real estate agent to use in the search.
 If you are in the $100-200K range for your first home, it is not realistic to expect to find a big house with lots of land and features like walk-in closets and a Jacuzzi tub in the master suite bathroom.
 As Dr. Phil might say - Get Real!
-Here’s a link to a good Home Buyer’s Checklist from HUD that might help you.
+Here’s a link to a good house hunting checklist that you might want to use to compare the houses that you look at during your search.
+After a short while looking you may find that all of the homes start to run together in your mind.

 It’s OK to specify things like number of bedrooms and baths preferred, basement or no basement, garage (1-2 car), style (ranch, colonial, Cape Cod) and, of course, the price range.
 In general, older and smaller homes (normally ranches and tri-/quad-levels) will fit the criteria in the $100 - 200K price range.
 Your real estate agent can help with that too.
 You may also want to understand some of the different types of properties, other than the traditional subdivision homes, that you could look at, such as Condos, Dethatched Condos, Site-Condos and Co-ops.
 Here’s a page on my Milford Team site to explain some of those.